Cracking The Wall Code: How To Determine If Your Wall Is Weight Bearing?

 Start At Your Home’s Lowest Point.

 It is advisable to start at the most fundamental load-bearing component of any building – the foundation – to ascertain which walls in your home are load-bearing ones.
 Start in the basement if you have one.
 If not, attempt to begin wherever on the first floor of your home you can find the lower concrete “slab.”
 When you are at the lowest point of your home, search for walls whose beams are embedded straight into the concrete foundation.
-Any walls that come into direct contact with the foundation should be assumed to be load-bearing walls and should not be removed since they transfer structural strain from your home’s load-bearing walls into a strong concrete foundation.
+Any walls that come into direct contact with the foundation should be assumed to be load-bearing and not removed since they transfer structural strain from your home’s load-bearing walls into a strong concrete foundation.

 Follow Interior Walls Up Into Your Construction

-Find your internal walls, which are the walls inside your four external walls, starting at the basement (or first floor if you don’t have one).
-Find every internal wall’s exact location on each floor, then walk to the floor above that location to see if the wall extends across two floors.
+Find your internal walls, the walls inside your four external walls, starting at the basement (or first floor if you don’t have one).
+Find every interior wall’s exact location on each floor, then walk to the floor above that location to see if the wall extends across two floors.
 This will help you determine whether a wall is internal or external to your property.
 Look up at the thing that’s right over the wall.
 It’s likely a load-bearing wall if there’s another one, a floor with perpendicular joists, or some other substantial building material above it.

 Using The Knock Test